smartaleciam/playcard/README.md

 #
 How it all works..
 Pure Magic at the moment..More Documentation to come

-Still learning how github works, so github code is only for viewing an not the master scripts/files yet

 Using Wifi Access Point's on that network to talk to all the Rfid scanners.

 The Rasp Pi can also have Internet Access (via its built in Wifi to connect to a Internet Hotspot) (for online Updates an Backups)

-# Playcard - Machine Rfid System
-rfid + oled + pixel ring scanner, goes on a Machine to replace coin mech or to assist the coin mech

-#
-How it all works..
-Pure Magic at the moment..More Documentation to come
-#

 # How to install on a rasp pi with rasbian
 wget https://raw.githubusercontent.com/smartaleciam/playcard/main/Install_PlayCard_Packages.sh  for the latest version